fable-community/fable-pack-example/README.md

 # Example

-When using a code editor like "VS Code" and adding:
+We recommend using a code editor like "VS Code" and adding:

-> VS Code is available from your browser and doesn't require download <https://vscode.dev>

 ```json
 "$schema": "https://fable.deno.dev/schema.json",